ngrok/ngrok-operator/docs/user-guide/crds.md

 The `IPPolicy` CRD manages the ngrok [API resource](https://ngrok.com/docs/api/resources/ip-policies) directly.
 It is a first class CRD that you can manage to control these policies in your account.

-Its optional to create IP Policies this way vs using the ngrok dashboard or [terraform provider](https://registry.terraform.io/providers/ngrok/ngrok/latest/docs/resources/ip_policy).
+It's optional to create IP Policies this way vs using the ngrok dashboard or [terraform provider](https://registry.terraform.io/providers/ngrok/ngrok/latest/docs/resources/ip_policy).
 Once created though, you can use it in your ingress objects using the [annotations](./annotations.md#ip-restriction).

 | Field | Description | Required | Type | Example |
 | ----- | ----------- | -------- | ---- | ------- |